 You are considered a transfer student if you have enrolled in college courses at another institution after high school graduation, prior to applying for admission to St. Joseph's University.

 What is required for acceptance as a transfer student?

-Admission to St. Joseph’s College is competitive.
+Admission to St. Joseph’s University is competitive.
 Each applicant is carefully reviewed for indicators of academic achievement and potential.
 Recognizing that each applicant offers a unique combination of achievement and promise, the Office of Admissions carefully considers all of the components of the application, including an academic transcript, a co-curricular activities resume; letters of recommendation, and an essay or personal statement.
 While not required, a personal interview with an admissions counselor is recommended.

 How will I know which credits will apply toward my degree/major?